benmvp/slides/2018/frameworksummit/nav-react.md

 - So that's it!
 - Just flooded you with a lot of information
   * Slides are available online
-- Hopefully 1, 2 or all 9 of these suggestions will prove useful to you
+- Hopefully 1, 2 or all 8 of these suggestions will prove useful to you
   * You don't need to be overwhelmed and try to learn at once
   * Get good at one and build on it

 - **Conference:** Inviting me all the way out here to share my knowledge/experience with y'all
+  * Such a novel idea for a conference
+  * Bringing all the frameworks together
 - **YOU!** For attending the conference
   * I go through the stress of preparing and delivering so you can learn
   * So even if you only learned one little thing it was worth it